 Easier and more timely navigation through the administrative processes of clinical trials at the U-M is our goal.
 If you are a faculty or study team member, CLICK HERE to start the clinical trial process, or connect with us at CTSOgroup@umich.edu.

-Are you a patient looking for more information about the latest information about cutting-edge trials at the U-M?
+Are you a patient looking for more information about cutting-edge trials at the U-M?
 Visit UMHealthResearch.org.

 HOW WE SERVE YOUR CLINICAL TRIAL NEEDS